callumrollo/data-driven-web-apps-with-flask/notes.md

 We could use unit tests or pytest, however, in the flask doc all of them use pytest.
 So we'll use that

 To run pytest in PyCharm: edit configurations, + python tests, pytest.
 Path to script to your pytest script

+Tests will never be called by a human so you can make the names very descriptive

+**3 As of testsing: Arrange, Act then Assert**

+First challenge of testing form validation: how to get the form data into flask.
+We do it with a context manager.
+This stuff goes in test client and is talked about in the flask documentation.
+This is the function `test_request_context` from the flask app that is used as a context manager, so we can pass form data to the viewmodel as if it came from a user
+Next we have an issue that we cannot talk to the db!
+Don't want the db though, how do we get around this?